-Lyon is the capital of Auvergne-Rhône-Alpes, a region that borders Italy and Switzerland and lies in proximity to Germany.
-An important European economic crossroads, Auvergne- Rhône-Alpes is France’s manufacturing and industrial leader, and Lyon is France’s second largest metropole and commercial center.
-The region benefits from the presence of top universities and trade schools, research and technology centers, and industrial centers, and Lyon has the largest number of university students in France outside of Paris.
+Auvergne-Rhône-Alpes borders Italy and Switzerland. and as an important European economic crossroads, is France’s manufacturing and industrial regional leader.
+Its capital city, Lyon, is France’s second largest metropole and commercial center.
+The region benefits from the presence of top universities and trade schools, research and technology centers as well as industrial centers.
+Lyon has the largest number of university students in France after Paris.
 It ranks first in energy production and second in chemicals, mechanical construction, and the electrical industry.
-Pharmaceuticals, biotechnology, information technology, and nanotechnology are also important sectors.
-The United States is the largest foreign investor in the region, taking advantage of numerous suppliers and the intellectual capital trained at the region’s universities.
-Over 800 majority U.S.-owned companies exist in the region (with roughly half having over 50 employees), creating over 40,000 jobs.
+Pharmaceuticals, biotechnologies, information technologies, artificial intelligence, and nanotechnologies are also large economic sectors.
+The United States is the largest foreign investor in the region with over 800 majority U.S.-owned companies creating over 40,000 jobs!

-International institutions such as INTERPOL, some branches of the World Health Organization – such as the International Agency for Research on Cancer – and Euronews are headquartered in Lyon.
-The Auvergne-Rhône-Alpes Region has a sister region/state relationship with Pennsylvania, which has a local representative based in the city, and exchanges exist between Lyon and Philadelphia.
-A formal sister city relationship also exists with St. Louis.
-Lyon also has an international partnership with Boston.
+International institutions such as INTERPOL, the World Health Organization’s International Agency for Research on Cancer and training center, and Euronews are headquartered in Lyon.
+The Auvergne-Rhône-Alpes Region has a sister region/state relationship with Pennsylvania and a formal sister city relationship with St. Louis, Missouri.

-Clermont-Ferrand is the fourth largest city in the region and the capital of the former Auvergne region.
-Merck has a manufacturing plant in the city, and Dunlop has an investment in the north of the region.
-Michelin has its headquarters in the city and manages an international school to which many of its American employees send their children.
+Clermont-Ferrand is the fourth largest city in the region and the capital city of the former Auvergne Region.
+The Michelin firm headquarters are in CF, as well as their innovations and test tracks.
+Merck has a manufacturing plant in the city, and Dunlop invests in the north of the region.
 Clermont-Ferrand has a sister city relationship with Norman, Oklahoma.